Arian04/android-hid-client/README.md

 anyone is actually doing that, let me know, I'd be glad to help if necessary.

-Tested primarily on: Linux (Host computer) and Pixel 5 running Android 14.
+Tested primarily on: Linux (Host computer) and a Pixel 9 Pro running Android 16 (LineageOS).

 <p align="right">(<a href="#top">back to top</a>)</p>